JuanNicolasMendozaRoncancio/Building-Generative-AI-Powered-Applications-with-Python/Image_Captioning/Readme.txt

-# Building-Generative-AI-Powered-Applications-with-Python

-In this folder you will find the projects that I did merging generative AI with Python and Flask.
-Here is a list of such projects:

-- An image captioning website using huggingface and blip:

 Images, rich with untapped information, often come under the radar of search engines and data systems.
 Transforming this visual data into machine-readable language is no easy task, but it's where image captioning AI is useful.
 Here's how image captioning AI can make a difference:

     * Improves accessibility: Helps visually impaired individuals understand visual content.